huggingface/hub-docs/docs/hub/models-interacting.md

 git clone <MODEL URL>
 ```

-For detailed information on how to access the model you can click on the "Use in Transformer" button on any model page.
+For detailed information on how to access the model, you can click on the "Use in Transformer" button on any model page.

 ![Models can be used locally through the "Use in Transformer" button](../assets/hub/models-usage.png)